ostsam/osterfeld-paper-design-demo/README.md

 3. **Attention to Detail**: Every micro-interaction carefully crafted
 4. **Professional Polish**: Production-ready code that performs

-## The Experience

-Open this panel and you'll immediately understand—this is what modern design tools should feel like.
-Compact without compromise.
-Beautiful without bloat.
-Functional without friction.

-Every interaction feels intentional.
-Every animation has purpose.
-Every color chosen for both aesthetics and accessibility.

 ## Built For Paper

 This demo embodies Paper's values: